JeremyBernier/ethereum-wallet-connect-sample/README.md

 This is a sample web application that allows the user to connect their ethereum wallet via Metamask, and send eth and/or a custom token to another user.
+Adapted from [https://github.com/NomicFoundation/hardhat-boilerplate](https://github.com/NomicFoundation/hardhat-boilerplate)

 ![Picture](./demo-pic.png)